eneioarzew/arkan-mvc/README.md

 # arkan-mvc (discontinued)
-This project is shelved in favor of a RESTful backend framework.
+This project is shelved in favor of another pattern.